Why do young athletes need to warm up?

 - As mentioned above, it helps to stretch your muscles, this can be done by dynamic stretches.
 Dynamic stretches will also loosen your back and hips.

-- Exercises are also aimed at warming up your muscles, this could look like activating your gluteals to protect your hips or squats to warm up for quadriceps protecting your knees.
+- Exercises are also aimed at warming up your muscles.
+This may be exercises to activate your gluteals to protect your hips or squats to warm up for quadriceps protecting your knees.

-- Exercises are also aimed at working on your technique, using the time in the warm up to focus on how you are moving with perfecting your squats or lunges, watching how you use your back.
+- Exercises are also aimed at working on your technique using the time in the warm up to focus on how you are moving.
+Perfecting your squats or lunges and watching how you use your back.
 The more you understand how to move and learn to move well the less you stress your body.

-- Finally use the warm up to bring your mind into the session, using it to forget about the day that’s passed and bring your attention on how you are going to perform on that session.
+- Finally, use the warm up to bring your mind into the session.
+Use it to forget about the day that’s passed.
+This will allow you to bring your attention to how you are going to perform in that session.
 When you are preparing for a game a warm up can really get you ready physically and mentally.

 What types of exercises go into a warm up?

-A good warm up really looks at your sport and isolates important movements that you need and brings it all together with some sprint work at the end.
-A lot of thought goes in to a good warm up and time needs to be taken to understand the exercises and get in to a habit of performing them.
-Also having a routine will help you remember the exercises, and this routine may also help to reduce your pre-competition anxiety and create a great team spirit.
+A good warm up really looks at your sport and isolates important movements that you need.
+This brings it all together with some sprint work at the end.
+A lot of thought goes into a good warm up and time needs to be taken to understand the exercises and get into a habit of performing them.
+Also having a routine will help you remember the exercises.
+This routine may also help to reduce your pre-competition anxiety and create a great team spirit.
 Coming together as a team always begins with a warm up so make it your goal to get thinking about the warm up exercises and their benefits!